-- Fixed spanner - Loosen the adapter union of the pipeline using a suitable spanner.
-When doing so, lock the process connection or device body in place with a second spanner. - 2.
-Secure the device against falling and repeat Step 1 at the other process connection.
+- Fixed spanner - 1.
+Loosen the adapter union of the pipeline using a suitable spanner.
+When doing so, lock the process connection in place with a second spanner. - 2.
+Secure the device against falling and repeat Step 1 at the other end of the device